OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 4 # very unguessable: strong protection from offline slow-hash scenario. (guesses >= 10^10)
 ```

+Note that zxcvbn can be implemented by the app-developer as well using the Java (or other) implementation in order to guide the user into suing a strongpassword.

+#### Have I Been Pwned: PwnedPasswords

+In order to further reduce the likelihood of a succesfull dictionary attack against a sinlge factor authentication scheme (e.g. password only), you can verify whether a password has been used too often.
+This can be done using services offered through api.pwnedpasswords.com based on [Have i been pwned?](https://haveibeenpwned.com "';--have i been pwned?") as setup by Troy Hunt.
+Based on the SHA-1 hash of a possible password candidate, the api can return whether how many times the hash of the given password has been found in the various breaches collected by the service.
+The workflow takes the following steps:

+1. Encode the user input to UTF-8 (eg: the password `test`)
+2. Take the SHA-1 hash of the result of step 1. (eg: the hash of `test` is `A94A8FE5CCB19BA61C4C0873D391E987982FBBD3`)
+3. Copy the first 5 characters (the hash prefix) and use them for a range-search: `http GET https://api.pwnedpasswords.com/range/A94A8`
+4. Iterate through the result and look for the rest of the hash (e.g. is `FE5CCB19BA61C4C0873D391E987982FBBD3` part of the returned list)?
+If it is not part of the list, then the password with a given hash has not been found.
+Otherwise, as in case of `FE5CCB19BA61C4C0873D391E987982FBBD3`, it will have a counter to show how many times it has been found in breaches (e.g.: `FE5CCB19BA61C4C0873D391E987982FBBD3:76479`).

+Further documentation on the API of the service can be found [online](https://haveibeenpwned.com/API/v3 "Api Docs V3").

+Note that this API is best used by the app-developer when the user needs to register and enter a password to check whether it is a recommended password or not.

 ##### Login Throttling

 Check the source code for a throttling procedure: a counter for logins attempted in a short period of time with a given user name and a method to prevent login attempts after the maximum number of attempts has been reached.
 After an authorized login attempt, the error counter should be reset.